 Further studies in the academic environment are not for everyone.
 Students who learn more successfully in practical situations are likely to do better under an apprenticeship structure.
 Apprenticeships are not only about getting further qualifications, they're about learning how to adapt to the workplace and learning key transferable skills.

-- Apprenticeships range from level 2 to level 7, typically last 1-5 years and offer different qualification types upon successful completion; - 2.
-Apprenticeships include paid work with an element of study;
+Apprenticeships range from level 2 to level 7, typically last 1-5 years and offer different qualification types upon successful completion;

-- 3. Degree apprenticeships result in a Bachelor of Arts or Bachelor of Science; - 4.
-Your child can apply for apprenticeships / degree apprenticeships and degrees courses at university at the same time; - 5.
+- Apprenticeships include paid work with an element of study; - 3.
 Apprenticeships are very demanding with few holidays, a challenging job role and the need to study outside of working hours; however, they can be immensely rewarding and offer a very good chance of post apprenticeship employment.